Coloring Found to Reduce Agitation and Aggression in Dementia Patients

 Understanding the Agitation and Aggression

 Agitation and aggression are commonly experienced by individuals that have been diagnosed with dementia.
 A dementia patient may become exceptionally restless, move continuously, become visibly upset, or even seem angry.
 Underlying medical conditions, interactions among medications, changes in schedule and/or environment, misperceived threats, being surrounded by a confusing world, and the inability to obtain and/or negotiate new levels of knowledge or a stimulus may all result in the onset of agitation and aggression.
-Medical professionals that specialize in dementia will inform those caring for one with dementia to create a calmness within the environment, aid in avoiding triggers that result in agitation and aggression, ensure the sufferer has a high level of personal comfort, to encourage physical activities, and to simplify the sufferer’s life in order to reduce agitation and aggression.
+Medical professionals that specialize in dementia will inform those caring for one with dementia to create calmness within the environment, relieve stress and aid in avoiding triggers that result in agitation and aggression, ensure the sufferer has a high level of personal comfort, to encourage physical activities, and to simplify the sufferer’s life in order to reduce agitation and aggression.
 Coloring is an activity that meets all of these guidelines.

 As children, we all enjoyed opening up a new box of crayons and delving into a coloring book that contained our favorite cartoon characters, movie characters, super heroes, and/or other types of visually appealing images.
 The smell of the crayons, the feel of the crayon paper between our fingers, the smell of the coloring pages, and the inner happiness and satisfaction of allowing ourselves to be as creative as we wanted to be were all hallmarks of this exciting activity.
 As adults, we don’t lose this inner happiness and satisfaction to color; we simply tuck the activity away to tend to more pressing matters.
 If the dementia patient – who typically has vast amounts of time on their hands – are provided the means to color those around them will find that they are calmer, less agitated, and do not display such immense levels of aggression.